dburriss/dburriss.github.io/_posts/2018-11-04-how-to-fsharp-pt-9.md

     | ex -> Error ex
 ```

+> NOTE: I am catching ALL errors here, contrary to my advice in the previous [post on error handling](/how-to-fsharp-pt-8).
+This is to keep things simple and concentrate on executing SQL.

 So we have a function called `execute` now with signature `DbConnection -> string -> 'b -> Result<int,exn>`.
 It makes use of the Dapper extension method `Execute` but we wrap it in a `try..with` expression and return a type `Result<int,exn>`.

 To use `execute` we need an instance of a `DbConnection`.
 Lets write a small function that will return us a database connection and open that connection to the database, ready to use.